 - As a sideline of the individual farmer, in its loosest form as occasional help to neighbours.
 This also includes the acceptance of boarded-out livestock and (mainly for pigs and poultry) the keeping of animals on a contract basis (especially contract fattening).
-This may be undertaken by one farmer for other farmers, or the animals may belong to a holding within the industrial economy, usually a supplier (e.g. fodder manufacturer or dealer) or a customer (e.g. abbatoir). - In the form of a more or less autonomous machine pool which constitutes a systematic further development of providing help to neighbours.
+This may be undertaken by one farmer for other farmers, or the animals may belong to a holding within the industrial economy, usually a supplier (e.g. fodder manufacturer or dealer) or a customer (e.g. abattoir). - In the form of a more or less autonomous machine pool which constitutes a systematic further development of providing help to neighbours.
 The high cost of machines and the lack of balance within individual holdings are giving impetus to the formation of machine pools by the association of holdings owning machines which are made available, with the required operating staff, to other holdings.
-Professional farmers will carry out contract work in this way to an increasing extent for farmers who are active in agriculture only as a secondary occupation, possibly only as owners of the actual land. - In machine cooperatives 1).
-In the case of large cooperatives employing paid staff, these also resemble the specialized contractor. - (c) Enterprises involved in a subsequent production stage which take over the harvesting of the crops or fruit to be processed by them (e.g. canning factories under the terms of contract pea growing). - (d) Enterprises involved in an earlier production stage.
-This includes, for example, contract work provided by the agricultural machinery trade.
-Although other cases are very unlikely for the EAA, it would be theoretically feasible, for example, for a pesticide manufacturer to undertake the spraying of the substance himself.
-If, however, this involves the use of completely new methods, it is not necessarily contract work at the agricultural producer level, viz. not if it does not consist of work customarily carried out by farmers (e.g. use of aircraft in pest control).
+Professional farmers will carry out contract work in this way to an increasing extent for farmers who are active in agriculture only as a secondary occupation, possibly only as owners of the land. - In machine cooperatives (3).
+In the case of large cooperatives employing paid staff, these also resemble the specialized contractor.

+(1) Cf. 33 to 36.